EP16.TOKT11122 · Compulsory

 | Prerequisites | EP16.TOKT1145; EP16.TOKT11108 |

-2. Department and Instructor
+2. Department and instructor

 Department: Faculty of Data Science and Artificial Intelligence, National Economics University.

-Address: Suite 1105, Building A1, NEU.
+Address: Suite 1105, Building A1, NEU

-3. Course Description
+3. Course description

 This course provides a practical introduction to time series analysis and forecasting with applications in finance, economics, and healthcare.
-Students use Python (NumPy, Pandas, Matplotlib, Statsmodels, Scikit-learn, and optionally deep learning frameworks) to work with real-world time-indexed data.
+Students use Python (NumPy, Pandas, Matplotlib, Statsmodels, scikit-learn, and optionally deep learning frameworks) to work with real-world time-indexed data.

 Core topics include time series concepts and components, exploratory analysis, stationarity, ARIMA and SARIMA models.
-In later weeks, students are introduced to machine learning and deep learning methods for time series, such as tree-based models and simple recurrent or convolutional neural networks.
+In the later weeks, students are introduced to machine learning and deep learning methods for time series, such as tree-based models and simple recurrent or convolutional neural networks.

-4. Learning Resources
+4. Learning resources

 Main textbooks

-- Wes McKinney (2022), Python for Data Analysis, O’Reilly Media.
+- Wes McKinney (2022).
+Python for Data Analysis.

-- Eryk Lewinson (2022), Python for Finance Cookbook, Packt Publishing.
+- Eryk Lewinson (2022).
+Python for Finance Cookbook.

 Other references

-- Online notes: https://online.stat.psu.edu/stat510/
+Online notes: https://online.stat.psu.edu/stat510/

-5. Course Objectives
+5. Course objectives

 - G2.
 Collect, preprocess, and manipulate time series data in Python using appropriate libraries.